 The History of Limerick

-The 18th century was also a time that saw many people from Limerick emigrating to Australia, United States of America and Canada.
-The Great Famine was also happening in Ireland where around a million people died.
+The 18th century was also a time that saw many people from Limerick emigrating to Australia, the United States of America and Canada.
+The Great Famine was also happening in Ireland were around a million people died.
 Although Limerick was not hugely affected by the famine, it lost more people to emigration than to death.
-The population dropped 21% during the 1840’s and this continued to drop as they reached the 19th century.
+The population dropped 21% during the 1840s and this continued to drop as they reached the 19th century.